akhilbond/akhilbond.github.io/Courses/udacity_ai/notes.md

     if fringe is empty : return FAIL path = remove_choice(fringe)
     s = path.end
-    if is is a goal : return path
+    if s is a goal : return path
     for a in actions:
       add [path + a -> result(s,a)] to fringe
 ```